frankaemika/docs/source/franka_matlab/nvidia_jetson_hardware_support.rst

 Installation and Requirements
 -----------------------------

+Please make sure that you are using the `Jetson Linux Real-Time Kernel Package <https://docs.nvidia.com/jetson/archives/r35.1/DeveloperGuide/text/SD/Kernel/KernelCustomization.html#using-the-jetson-linux-real-time-kernel-package>`_.

-Before proceeding please make sure that you have downloaded and installed the `MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms <https://www.mathworks.com/matlabcentral/fileexchange/68644-matlab-coder-support-package-for-nvidia-jetson-and-nvidia-drive-platforms>`_.
+Also please make sure that you have downloaded and installed the `MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms <https://www.mathworks.com/matlabcentral/fileexchange/68644-matlab-coder-support-package-for-nvidia-jetson-and-nvidia-drive-platforms>`_.

-Also make sure you have successfully installed the Franka MATLAB Toolbox in case not installed already.
+Lastly, make sure you have successfully installed the Franka MATLAB Toolbox.

 Getting started
 ---------------